accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Identify pre-recorded time-based media with captions on the screen.
 1. Modify the subtitle presentation settings from the platform:
-	- Go to Settings &gt; Accessibility &gt; Closed captions and SM &gt; Style;
+	- Go to Settings &gt; Accessibility &gt; Subtitles and Captioning &gt; Style;
 	- Select **Create a style** to define a personalised and recognisable subtitle style.
-	- Define one or more of the following parameters: subtitle size, colour, subtitle border style, background colour or background opacity (check that the **Override custom settings** parameter at the bottom of the screen is deactivated).
+	- Define one or more of the following parameters: subtitle size, colour, subtitle border style, background colour or background opacity (check that the **Video Override** parameter at the bottom of the screen is deactivated).
 1. Check that the settings defined at platform level are applied to the captions.
 1. If this is not the case, check the media for a function that allows you to modify the subtitle presentation settings.
 1. Check that the parameters defined above are applied to the captions.